tahneeames/microarthropod/README.md

 Full code available for all data in main
-Preliminary data files and code can be found in the entsoc2020 branch Figures can be found in the All_Graphs branch
+Preliminary data files and code can be found in the entsoc2020 branch Figures can be found in the all_graphs branch